dlteif/CS585-final-project/README.md

 ## Evaluation

-We do both a qualitative and quantitative evaluation of the method.
+We do both a qualitative and quantitative evaluation of the methods.

 ### Quantitative Evaluation